bshavazipour/Test/README.md

 # Test
-This is not only for test, but also for practice.
+This is not only for test, but also to practice.